Becca Levy: Career

+Research

 Levy has created an area of research that focuses on the extent to which the aging process is a product of society.
 She has examined this in a series of innovative studies that demonstrate culture-based positive and negative age stereotypes of older persons have beneficial and detrimental influences, respectively, on a wide range of health conditions.
 Her research has demonstrated that several of the adverse health conditions assumed to be solely and inevitably a result of aging are, in fact, influenced by negative age stereotypes.

 The studies in which she was first author have found that age stereotypes contribute to (a) physical outcomes, such as longevity, Alzheimer's disease biomarkers, physical function, cardiovascular events, and delayed physical recovery; (b) mental-health outcomes, such as stress levels, will to live, and psychiatric disorders; (c) risky health behaviors, such as rejecting prescribed medications and obesity; and (d) cognitive outcomes, such as dementia incidence and memory.

 Levy's studies also show that positive age stereotypes can benefit the health of older persons.
 Her finding that positive age beliefs can increase older persons' longevity has become one of the most cited findings about old age.
 She has also demonstrated that positive age stereotypes can be enhanced and negative age stereotypes can be diminished through interventions.

 This body of research has formed the basis for her stereotype embodiment theory (SET), which posits that the age stereotypes of one's culture are internalized from childhood, reinforced throughout the lifespan, eventually become self-relevant, and then influence health in old age through psychological, behavioral, and physiological pathways.
 According to SET, these stereotypes can operate implicitly.
 Levy and Mahzarin Banaji are credited with coining the term "implicit ageism".

 Levy's research findings about the impact of age stereotypes on older persons' health have been reproduced by scientists in five continents and supported by numerous meta-analyses.
 Her ground-breaking studies utilize a variety of complementary methodologies, including experimental, longitudinal, and cross-cultural approaches.